goopletdev/kosumi/README.md

 i need to specify other types of properties (in global consts probably), and include an 'unknown' or smth for application-specific properties.

 figure out why there are empty properties between moves

+leaving in sgf-parse.js as sgf-parseDEPRECATED.js so i can look back and appreciate my progress